 How to Deal with Getting Ghosted in a Serious Relationship

-Getting ghosted might be a new way of saying it.
+Getting ghosted might be a newer way of saying it.
 But someone suddenly “disappearing” in a relationship is nothing new.
-And, no matter what you want to call it, it can be very painful for the ghosted partner.
+And, no matter what you want to call it, it can be very painful for the person who was ghosted.

 Being ghosted essentially means someone leaves or stands you up without warning.
 No phone calls, no text messages, and no explanations.

 It’s more common in first dates or early on in relationships.
-However, it’s also not uncommon to get ghosted in a long-term, serious relationship.
+It’s very common in our online dating world.
+However, it’s also common to get ghosted in a long-term, serious relationship.
 Unfortunately, that often makes the experience more painful.

 Dealing with getting ghosted in a serious relationship is difficult.
-While you can’t ignore the problem completely, there are things you can do to make the process of getting through it easier.
+While you can’t ignore the feelings completely, there are things you can do to make the process of getting through it easier.

 Give Yourself Time to Get Over It